henrybear327/Competitive-programming/LeetCode/cpp/readme.md

 13. When brute forcing, think if you can keep a memo of the search space (leetcode 139)
 14. Brute force: for every position... (leetcode 42)
 15. Clarify if `int` might be enough!
 If using long long, make sure that the conversion is done properly! (leetcode 50)
+16. Might need to deal with negative numbers!
+(Leetcode 326)

 # Compilation